 Start by accessing Adobe Analytics from the Experience Cloud home page.
 On the menu bar, click the Solutions icon (a three by three table of dots) near the upper-right corner of the page, then clicking Analytics.

-You will now select a report suite.
+Now select a report suite.

 Near the upper-right corner of the Adobe Analytics page, to the right of the Search Reports field, select the correct report suite from the drop-down list.
 If there are multiple report suites available and you are unsure which one to use, contact your Adobe Analytics administrator who can help you select which report suite to use.